 CALS Research Advances

-Researchers in the College of Agriculture and Life Sciences at Iowa State University’s Iowa Agriculture and Home Economics Experiment Station expand knowledge and advance connections between basic science and its application in the fields of agronomy, animal science, food safety, ecology, plant pathology, the social sciences and beyond – building on 130 years of scientific leadership.
+Researchers in the College of Agriculture and Life Sciences at Iowa State University’s Iowa Agriculture and Home Economics Experiment Station advance knowledge through basic science and its application in the fields of agronomy, animal science, food safety, ecology, plant pathology and the social sciences, building on 130 years of scientific leadership.

-The Experiment Station's work represents scientists in 15 departments and 25 centers, institutes and intiatives.
-Their work primarily focuses on areas in the College of Agriculture and LIfe Sciences, but the Experiment Station also supports research in other colleges at Iowa State and cooperates with researchers in other states and countries working with us on critical problems.
+The Experiment Station's work represents 15 departments and 25 centers, institutes and initiatives, also supporting research in other ISU colleges and cooperating with scientists in other states and countries working with us on critical problems.

 CALS Research Strengths

-CALS ranks at the top of 59 agricultural colleges nationally for the number of faculty publishing findings in scientific journals, according to a recent Academic Analytics comparison.
-It also ranked first for the number of faculty with federal research grants and second for the total number of federal grants.
+CALS ranks first out of 60 agricultural colleges for the number of faculty with federal research grants and second for the total number of federal grants, according to a recent Academic Analytics comparison (Aug.
+11, 2020).
+It also ranked second nationally for the number of faculty publishing findings in scientific journals.
 Over the past eight years, CALS-supported scientists have brought in $400 million in sponsored funding, approximately $50 million per year.
 (December 2017 data)